 - 1. Press the direct-to key.
-A Select Direct To Waypoint page will appear, with the waypoint identifier field highlighted. - 2.
-Turn the large right knob to highlight the facility name (second line) or the city (third line) field. - 3.
-Use the small and large right knobs to enter the facility name or city location of the desired destina-
+The Select Direct-To Waypoint page will appear, with the waypoint identifier field highlighted. - 2.
+Turn the large right knob to highlight the facility name (second line) or the city (third line) field.

-- tion waypoint.
-As you spell the facility name or city, the Spell'N'Find feature will select the first entry in the database based upon the characters you have entered up to that point. - 4.
+- 3. Use the small and large right knobs to enter the facility name or city location of the desired destination waypoint.
+As you spell the facility name or city, the 400W series Spell'N'Find feature will select the first entry in the database based upon the characters you have entered up to that point. - 4.
 Continue turning the small right knob to scroll through any additional database listings for the selected facility name or city.
 You can also scroll backwards with the small right knob if you scroll past the desired waypoint. - 5.
-Press ENT to confirm the selected waypoint.
-Press ENT again to activate the direct-to function.
+Press ENT to confirm the selected waypoint, and ENT to activate the direct-to function.